temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

 - **Test suite 1** (this could be any name - it is assumed this as a suite of tests that needs to be executed)

-    - 1 or multiple jar files:
+    - 1 or multiple .jar files:

-        - these files contain the selenium test cases to be executed
+        - these files contain the elenium test cases to be executed

         - this must copy all the test results to F:/TCD/TestResults folder